salmanbd100/full-stuck-software-engineer-guide/SystemDesign/Frontend/09-assets.md

 ### Font Subsetting

+Reducing font file size by including only the specific characters and glyphs needed for your content.
 Only include characters you need.

 ```bash
 # Using glyphhanger